-The rest of this paper is organized as follows: Section 2 describes our framework for video multicast using active filtering; Section 3 gives the details of the algorithm for electing an appropriate multicast distribution tree; Section 4 evaluates its performance, comparing it with other approaches for distributing video; Section 5 concludes our work.
+The rest of this paper is organized as follows: Section 2 describes our framework for multicasting video using active node filtering; Section 3 gives the details of the algorithm for electing an appropriate multicast distribution tree; Section 4 evaluates its performance, comparing it with other approaches for distributing video; Section 5 concludes our work.

-2. A Framework for Heterogeneous Video Multicast Applications
+2. A Framework for Heterogeneous Video Multicasting Applications

-2.1 Heterogeneous Video Multicast Applications
+2.1 Heterogeneous Video Multicasting Applications

 We call heterogeneous video multicast to a multicast session in which all its members receive the same video sequence, but not necessarily with the same quality.
-We consider a video server, which whenever possible sends a unique video stream, and a set of clients which can elect from a discrete set of available quality levels.
+We consider a a) E-mail: akamine@ics.es.osaka-u.ac.jp video server, which whenever possible sends a unique video stream, and a set of clients which can elect from a discrete set of available quality levels.
 The network consists of conventional and active nodes, in which the latter can perform filtering when required, to satisfy different quality requirements.

-[†]The authors are with the Department of Informatics and Mathematical Science, Graduate School of Engineering Science, Osaka University
+&lt;sup>†The authors are with the Department of Informatics and Mathematical Science, Graduate School of Engineering Science, Osaka University